 For example, before EPSS, resource constrained firms may opt to only remediation vulnerabilities rated at CVSS 9 and above, while firms with more resources may focus on remediating CVSS 4 (or whatever) and above.

-We can measure the performance of EPSS Version 1.0, and use CVSS version 3.0 (base score) as a reference point.
-Both systems produce values in a range (EPSS is a value between 0 and 1 while CVSS produces a score between 0 and 10), so depending on where a cut-off is established, the coverage and efficiency will vary.
+We can measure the performance of EPSS and use CVSS version 3.0 (base score) as a reference point.
+Both standards produce values in a range (EPSS produces a score between 0 and 1 while CVSS produces a score between 0 and 10), so depending on where a cut-off is established, the coverage and efficiency will vary.

 The plot shown here identifies red points for various cut-off points for CVSS, while the blue line represents the sliding cut-off points available to EPSS.
 The highest cut-off points for both start on the left and the points/line move to the right as that cutoff point is lowered.